 How archiving and unarchiving affect a user

 When you archive a user, Google safely maintains the user’s Google Workspace services data and makes it available in Google Vault.
 The data is protected according to Vault retention rules and holds, and you can search and export it.
 Learn more.

 - For Enterprise Plus and G Suite Business users, the user’s data stays in the same data region set by the administrator.
 Go to Choose a geographic location for your data.

 - For Enterprise Plus and Enterprise Standard users, Google Drive data loss prevention (DLP) continues to run on their data.
 Go to Scan and protect Drive files using DLP rules.

 - Can’t sign in to their Google Account, on any system.
 This includes Google Workspace services, such as Gmail, Google Calendar, and Drive.

-- Doesn’t appear in the Global Address List.
+- Don’t appear in the Global Address List.
 In user directory listings, the user appears with archived status.
 Learn about the Global Address List.

 How archiving and unarchiving work

 You can archive users manually or by using the Directory API archived field.
 If no AU licenses are available, an error message appears when you try to archive a user.

 You can archive both active and suspended users.
 If you unarchive a user, they return to their previous state and regain access to all their previous data.